meowmeowcode/orlok/src/lib.md

 # }
 ```

-To save the character struct to the database we need
+To save the character struct to the database, we need
 to somehow map its fields to a table row.
 We can define a function for this.
 This function must return a `HashMap` with keys and values